 Teaching a weather unit is so much fun for little learners and adults.
 There are so many great weather books and simple experiments that can facilitate a weather unit.
-Creating an interactive and lasting way for your learners to explore the weather is a bonus and this Weather Interactive Science Lapbook is the perfect way of doing that.
+Creating an interactive and lasting way for your learners to explore the weather is a bonus.
+Of course, this Weather Interactive Science Lapbook is the perfect way of doing that.

 Putting the lapbook together during a weather unit is simple and easy.
-Start by coloring and gluing the lapbook title front and center and the cover page on the front.
+Start by coloring and gluing the lapbook title front and center.
+Next, color the cover page on the front.

 Types of Weather

-Weather vocabulary is fun to teach and great to have easily available during any weather writing activities and this vocabulary pocket will be great for facilitating any weather writing activities.
+Weather vocabulary is fun to teach and great to have easily available during any weather writing activities.
+This vocabulary pocket will be great for facilitating any weather writing activities.